 |Covenant||The financial strength of the participating employers of defined benefit pension schemes.
 PwC have been engaged by the Trustee since 2006 to undertake the extensive investigations into BA’s financial strength that are required.|

-A member who has chosen to stop paying contributions to the Scheme at or after Normal Retirement Age but has left their pension aside for drawing at a later date.
-Late retirement uplifts will be added to the pension for the period since contributions stopped to date of drawing.
-This should always be compared with the automatic position of continuing to pay into the Scheme and building up future service benefits.
+A member who chose to stop paying contributions to the Scheme at or after Normal Retirement Age but has left their pension aside for drawing at a later date.
+Late retirement uplifts are added to the pension for the period since contributions stopped to date of drawing.

 |Current single person's Basic State Pension||The basic pension received from the government for individuals who reach their State Pension Age before 6 April 2016.
 New government pension arrangements apply if you reach your State Pension Age on or after 6 April 2016.See 'The government gives' for more details.|